shirazholzberg/recommendation-system-cpp/README.md

 # Recommendation System in C++
+This project was implemented as part of a programming course (C & C++) in The Hebrew University.
-This project implements a movie recommendation system in C++ for media streaming companies.
+It implements a movie recommendation system in C++ for media streaming companies.
 It manages users and movies and provides personalized recommendations based on two algorithms:
 - Content-based filtering
 - Collaborative filtering